saltyorg/docs/docs/sandbox/apps/plextraktsync.md

 ## What is it?

-[PlexTraktSync](https://github.com/Taxel/PlexTraktSync){: target=_blank rel="noopener noreferrer" } adds a two-way-sync between trakt.tv and Plex Media Server.
+[PlexTraktSync](https://github.com/Taxel/PlexTraktSync) adds a two-way-sync between trakt.tv and Plex Media Server.
 It requires a trakt.tv account but no Plex premium and no Trakt VIP subscriptions, unlike the Plex app provided by Trakt.

 | Details     |
 |-------------|